 At the beginning of the season, shareholders pay a predetermined rate, and receive fresh locally grown vegetables and fruit weekly.
 As CSA members, you will know exactly where your food comes from, who grows it and how it is grown.
 Members can come out any time and pick flowers and tomatoes with their children, or show them carrot tops sticking out of the ground.
 The shareholder has the satisfaction of taking an active role in preserving farmland and supporting the rare breed of family farmers.

 A CSA is a farmer-friendly model.
 The farmer develops a stable, long-term relationship with reliable customers.
 This economic model benefits both the consumer and producer in its’ stability.
 This makes it easier for the farmers to plan yearly crops because they know what, and how much product their customers want.
 Additionally it allows the consumer to plan their food budget.
 The CSA model also enables farmers to do most of their marketing in the slow winter months, so that when the growing season rolls around they can spend more time producing excellent produce.
 It provides the farmers with a viable business, an essential element in sustainability.

 Don’t forget the soil that’s growing all this bounty!
 Healthy soil grows healthy plants, and healthy plants grow healthy people.
 Just as plants grown on rich soil have fewer diseases, pest and growth problems, people who eat this nutritious food experience radiant health.
-At Sweet Land Farm we rotate our crops into land that has been cover cropped for a full two years, allowing pest and disease cycles to be interrupted and to allow roots, earthworms and soil microbes to create a rich crumbling soil structure.
+At Sweet Land Farm we rotate our crops into land that has been cover cropped, allowing pest and disease cycles to be interrupted and to allow roots, earthworms and soil microbes to create a rich crumbling soil structure.